 Q: When should the final protection coordination report be submitted?

-A: Asset Owners and the Grid Owner both need to advise the system operator in writing that protection is coordinated across the grid exit point to which the generator connects.
-Without this written confirmation, commissioning will be delayed.
+A: Chapter 1 of the CACTIS indicates the mandated time frame in which the final protection coordination statement (and other key deliverables) must be submitted by.
+Asset owners and the Grid Owner both need to advise the System Operator in writing that protection is coordinated across the grid exit point to which the generator connects.
+Without this written confirmation, commissioning cannot occur.

 As indicated in the GL-EA-404 Generation Commissioning Process document, this is an activity that the System Operator does not oversee.